 - Lithium – an ingredient in batteries that is highly explosive and reacts violently with water.

-- Hydrochloric Acid – a chemical so corrosive that can dissolve rust from metal and if left on the skin, will eat it away.
+- Hydrochloric Acid – a chemical so corrosive that it can dissolve rust from metal and if left on the skin, will eat it away.
 It is used to make plastic.

 - Red phosphorus – commonly found on the strike strip on matchboxes, but is also used in road flares and other explosives.
 Highly flammable.